nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all persons : `listp`

-Shows a list of all persons in the Concert address book.
+Shows a list of all persons in the Concert Phone book.

 Format: `listp`

 ### Listing all concerts : `listc`

-Shows a list of all concerts in the Concert address book.
+Shows a list of all concerts in the Concert Phone book.

 Format: `listc`

 ### Listing all persons and concerts : `list`

-Shows a list of all persons and concerts in the Concert address book.
+Shows a list of all persons and concerts in the Concert Phone book.

 Format: `list`

 ### Listing all concertContacts : `listcc`

-Shows a list of all concertContacts in the Concert address book.
+Shows a list of all concertContacts in the Concert Phone book.

 Format: `listcc`

 ### Adding a person: `addp`

-Adds a person to the Concert Address book.
+Adds a person to the Concert Phone book.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/ROLE [t/TAG]…​`
+Format: `addp n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/ROLE [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)